analogdevicesinc/ai8x-synthesis/README.md

 ```shell
 $ cd ai8x-training
 ```
-If you want to use the “develop” branch, switch to “develop” using this optional step:
+If you want to use the “develop” branch (PyTorch), switch to “develop” using this optional step:

 ```shell
 $ git checkout develop  # optional
 ```

+***For TensorFlow, make sure to switch to "develop-tf"*.**

 Then continue with the following: